 In addition to the previous solution, you can also delete the cache partition that your phone might have formed.
 This will free up the memory used by cache files on the entire system and therefore, it is more efficient than the previous method.

-- Turn OFF your phone.
+• Turn OFF your phone.

-- The phone will boot and vibrate.
+• The phone will boot and vibrate.
 It will show an Android logo on the screen and that is when you need to release the power button.

-- The Recovery mode will initiate.
+• The Recovery mode will initiate.

-- Scroll down towards the feature ‘wipe cache partition’ and agree to delete the cache storage.
+• Scroll down towards the feature ‘wipe cache partition and agree to delete the cache storage.

-- Restart the phone and try using it for a couple of mins and verify if the issue has been sorted or not.
+• Restart the phone and try using it for a couple of mins and verify if the issue has been sorted or not.

 Hard Reset Using Built-in FDR Feature

 Unlike other methods I mentioned in this guide, Hard Reset is a radical method that will wipe all the data from your phone in a second.
 But you can still take the backup of the data if you want to get rid of the flickering problem.
-Simply move the data required to external drive or storage device and then, perform this procedure.
+Simply move the data required to an external drive or storage device and then, perform this procedure.

-- Then, hit the Reset button and enter the Password, Pattern or PIN, if any.
+• Then, hit the Reset button and enter the Password, Pattern, or PIN, if any.

-- The click on ‘Erase Everything’ on the screen to confirm initiating FDR.
+• Click on ‘Erase Everything’ on the screen to confirm initiating FDR.

 Hard Reset Using Hardware Buttons

-- To perform a hard reset with the help of hardware buttons, switch off the phone.
+• To perform a hard reset with the help of hardware buttons, switch off the phone.

-- In this mode, there are many options for which, you need to select ‘wipe cache / reset data’ using Volume Up/down as mentioned.
+• In this mode, there are many options for which, you need to select ‘wipe cache/reset data’ using Volume Up/down as mentioned.

-- Power Off the device and turn it back ON.
+• Power Off the device and turn it back ON.

-- It must solve the flickering issue that you have reported subject that it is a software issue.
+• It must solve the flickering issue that you have reported subject that it is a software issue.

 Solution – Report To The Service Center

 In case if no other method works in your favor which possibly means that it is a hardware-related issuer, you must report to the authorized service center.
 I recommend authorized centers because when the technicians remove the circuit, it voids the warranty of the phone.
 But if an authorized technician does the same, it is assured that the warranty is still intact and in force.
-I stress on maintaining the integrity of warranty because you never know what happens to the phone in future.
-If it falls, the glass and touchscreen will crack or even stop working, if it drowns, it will surely stop working at all and this issues cost hefty bucks.
-But with warranty still in force, you can expect the service center to charge less and if you are lucky enough, you will get it fixed or replaced for free or at a nominal cost.
+I stress maintaining the integrity of the warranty because you never know what happens to the phone in the future.
+If it falls, the glass and touchscreen will crack or even stop working, if it drowns, it will surely stop working at all and these issues cost hefty bucks.
+But with the warranty still in force, you can expect the service center to charge less and if you are lucky enough, you will get it fixed or replaced for free or at a nominal cost.